Skip to main content

 While each of these laws has a distinct focus, their overlapping provisions create a nuanced legal framework that seeks to balance the public health goal of promoting wellness with the civil rights imperative of preventing discrimination.
 A deep understanding of this framework requires an appreciation for the legal and ethical principles that underpin it.

 At the heart of the ADA’s application to wellness programs is the prohibition against disability based discrimination.
-Title I of the ADA restricts employers from making disability related inquiries or requiring of employees, unless such inquiries or exams are job related and consistent with business necessity.
+Title I of the ADA restricts employers from making disability related inquiries or requiring medical examinations of employees, unless such inquiries or exams are job related and consistent with business necessity.

 However, the law provides a safe harbor for “voluntary employee health programs.”
 The interpretation of “voluntary” has been a central point of contention and legal evolution.
 The EEOC’s stance, articulated in its final rule, is that a program is voluntary only if the employer does not require participation, penalize non participation, or offer incentives so substantial as to be coercive.